LLC Formation: Why?

 - Operating Agreement.
 An Operating Agreement is the agreement the members (owners) of the LLC enter into defining and describing their relationship and how to run the business at a high level.
 You may hear it colloquially referred to as a “partnership agreement”.
 It’s important that the agreement is carefully drafted to accurately describe the relationship between the members.
 It can include voting rights (what’s decided unanimously or by majority vote – or another percentage?), amount of capital contributions, non-compete provisions, procedures for bringing on another member or investor, how to wind-down the business, and what happens in case of death, disability, or a member leaving.
 While an Operating Agreement is not statutorily required, a bank or future investor will want to ensure that it’s in place.
 You should keep the Operating Agreement at your principal place of business.
 It’s very important that all the members of the LLC understand the Operating Agreement provisions and follow the processes laid out to run the business correctly.

 Still have questions?
-Read on for how G & G Law’s attorneys can get your LLC going quickly and painlessly.
+Read on for how an LLC attorney with G & G Law can get your LLC going quickly and painlessly.
+Not in Chicago?
+No problem.
+G & G Law helps open businesses all across Illinois.

 As a business owner, you have a lot to do, a lot to learn, and a lot to worry about!
 We can make the LLC process easy and stress-free, so you can focus on what you do best.